-- 1.7.
+- education and literacy levels, and the geographic distribution of the population across rural and urban areas. - 1.5.
+Summary statistics on the macro-economic context would include GDP and GDP growth, GDP per capita, major industrial sectors and their contribution to GDP, and which sectors the majority of the workforce are employed in. - 1.6.
+Highlight the context of inequality. - 1.7.
 Provide some key figures on inequality that have been widely used until the time of the present report. - 1.8.
 Highlight the main reports or reviews on the issue of inequality in order to situate the diagnostic report and highlight its importance. - 1.9.
-Mention the overarching project of which the diagnostic report is part of (ACEIR).
+Mention the overarching project of which the diagnostic report is part (ACEIR).